PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/README.md

 3. **Exercise 3:** Analyzing the captured `.pcap` file using `Wireshark` to inspect TCP and ICMP packet details, including Sequence (`Seq`), Acknowledgment (`Ack`), and Window (`Win`) fields.
 This lab emphasized using `tcpdump` for efficient packet capturing and leveraging `Wireshark`'s GUI to examine network communication phases visually.

+### Lab 11: CliAddr Netstat
+This lab focused on creating a basic HTTP server in C to log client address information (IP and port) and respond to HTTP GET requests.
+The server returned a `200 OK` response for `/index.html` and a `404 Not Found` for other URIs.
+Using the `netstat` utility, I inspected TCP states (`LISTEN`, `ESTABLISHED`) and buffer data in `Recv-Q` and `Send-Q`.
+The server used `getchar()` to pause connections for inspection.
+This lab reinforced key concepts in TCP socket programming, HTTP response handling, and network diagnostics.

 ## Environment Setup
 To ensure the exercises run smoothly, the following networked environment must be in place as per instructions from previous lab exercises:
 - **VM1** should be configured with IPv4 address: **192.168.1.11**